Produce/Herbs

 7-10 days

-Store fresh cilantro in the refrigerator.
-For best results, trim the stems, place upright in a jar with about an inch of water, and cover loosely with a plastic bag.
-Alternatively, wrap in a damp paper towel and place in a plastic bag or airtight container.
+Store fresh cilantro with stems in a jar of water, loosely covered with a plastic bag, or wrapped in a damp paper towel and placed in a plastic bag in the crisper drawer.

 Freezer